deel-ai/deel_dataset_manager/README.md

 The configuration file is a **YAML** file.

-Two two root nodes are mandatory in configuration file:
+Two root nodes are mandatory in configuration file:
-- `providers:` (value = list of providers)
+- `providers`: (value = list of providers)
 - `path`: local destination directory path (by default = ${HOME}/.deel/datasets)

       providers: